Loop Quantization and Symmetry: Configuration Spaces: Acknowledgements

 \section{Acknowledgements}

-The author thanks Johannes Brunnemann for numerous discussions and many helpful comments on a draft of the present article.
+The author thanks Johannes Brunnemann and Maximilian Hanusch for numerous discussions and many helpful comments on a draft of the present article.
+In particular, the author is very much obliged to Maximilian Hanusch as he detected an error in the spectrum stated in the first version of the article.
 Moreover, the author gratefully acknowledges discussions with Thomas Tonev concerning asymptotically almost periodic functions.
 The author has been supported by the Emmy-Noether-Programm of the Deutsche Forschungsgemeinschaft under grant FL~622/1-1.

 \anhangengl